steveschnepp/blog.pwkf.org/_posts/2026-07-10-github-issues-belong-in-code.md

 issue was closed.
 The repo had moved.
 The original author had left.
 The context was gone.

-So here is the practice I have settled on: when an issue's resolution touches the code, the explanation goes *in the code*, not in the issue thread.
+So here is the practice I have settled on:

+When an issue's resolution touches the code, the explanation goes *in the code*, not in the issue thread.
+{: .panel .tip }

 ## GitHub Issues Disappear